-- 6.2.1 As far as is practicable, all furniture, fittings and equipment, plant and machinery must be marked as being Council property and access restricted where appropriate. - 6.2.2 Strategic Directors and Heads of Service/Corporate Managers are responsible for maintaining the security and safeguarding of items in their service area as outlined in 5.1.1.
-Property Services will maintain an inventory of office furniture such as desks, chairs and kitchen contents.
-The form and extent of the records held must be agreed with the Strategic Director of Finance, Policy and Governance.
+- 6.2.1 As far as is practicable, all furniture, fittings and equipment, plant and machinery must be marked as being Council property and access restricted where appropriate. - 6.2.2 Strategic Directors and Heads of Service must compile and maintain inventories, which contain an adequate description of furniture, fittings and equipment, plant and machinery in their service.
+The form and extent of the inventories must be agreed with the Strategic Director of Finance, Policy and Governance.
+Please read the Inventory procedure guide for further guidance and proforma inventory forms. - 6.2.3 Appropriate entries must be made in the inventory at the time of purchase and disposal of assets.
+An annual check of all items on the inventory should be carried out.
+Appropriate action in relation to surpluses or deficiencies must be taken and the Strategic Director of Finance, Policy and Governance informed accordingly. - 6.2.4 The property of the Council specified in 6.2.1 above must only be used for legitimate Council business.

-- 6.2.3 Appropriate entries must be made in the inventory at the time of purchase and disposal of items classed as assets.
-An annual check of all items on the inventory with a purchase value in excess of £1,000 should be carried out.
-Appropriate action in relation to surpluses or deficiencies must be taken and the Strategic Director of Finance, Policy and Governance informed accordingly. - 6.2.4 The property of the Council specified in 5.1.1 and 6.2.1 above must only be used for legitimate Council business. - 6.2.5 Except in accordance with specific directions issued by the Strategic Director concerned, Council property may only be removed from Council premises in accordance with the ordinary course of the Council's business for the Council's purposes.
+6.2.5 Except in accordance with specific directions issued by the Strategic Director concerned, Council property may only be removed from Council premises in accordance with the ordinary course of the Council's business for the Council's purposes.